aptos-labs/developer-docs/docs/standards/digital-asset.md

 flexibility in this way.
 * Tokens can be easily extended with custom data and functionalities without requiring any changes in the framework
 * Transfers are simply a reference update
-* Direct transfer is allowed without an opt in
+* Direct transfer is allowed without an opt-in
 * NFTs can own other NFTs adding easy composability
 * Soul bound tokens can be easily supported